Darksiders II: Development and release

 After its critical and commercial success of the original game, THQ's creative director Luis Gigliotti revealed in an interview with GameAxis that Darksiders would be a franchise and that they were contemplating a sequel.

 An article on the Official Xbox Magazine website confirmed that Darksiders II was expected to be released in 2012.
 Darksiders II became the launch title for the then-upcoming Wii U with modifications necessary to fit the controls of the Nintendo console as well as some new features unique to the console.

 The game takes Death across multiple dungeons and city hubs.
-City hubs feature NPCs who can give out side quests etc. One city hub connects to a number of dungeons and one city area features more dungeons than the whole of the original Darksiders.
+City hubs feature NPCs who can give out side-quests etc. One city hub connects to a number of dungeons and one city area features more dungeons than the whole of the original Darksiders.
 Loot is also included, dropping from encounters as rewards ranging from 12 different armor piece categories, which can have different enchantments and may power up Death's Wrath Powers.

 Michael Wincott provided the voice of Death.
 James Cosmo (who appeared as a priest in "The Last Sermon", a live-action trailer for the game) provided the voice of Maker Elder Eideard, Death's guide throughout the story.

 Pre-order DLC bonuses for the game were also announced, for GameStop, Best Buy and Amazon.
 Darksiders II was originally to be released in June 2012, but was delayed to August.

 In Japan, the game was published and localized by Spike Chunsoft.

-A remastered port of Darksiders II known as the Deathinitive Edition was released for PlayStation 4 and Xbox One in October 2015.
+A ported port of Darksiders II known as the Deathinitive Edition was released for PlayStation 4 and Xbox One in October 2015.
 It was published by Nordic Games, which had acquired the rights to the Darksiders franchise following the bankruptcy of THQ.
 The port was developed by Gunfire Games, a studio that was founded by Darksiders creator David Adams following the closure of Crytek USA (which itself was established after the closure of Vigil by THQ) and consists almost entirely of Vigil staff.
 Along with higher-resolution graphics and a revamped lighting engine, the studio also made changes to adjust the balance of the game.
 The PC version was also released later in November.
 A port of the Deathinitive Edition to the Nintendo Switch was released in September 2019, and one was released for Google Stadia in September 2021.